kalinpetrovbg/Flask-Football-Manager/README.md

-# Python-Football-Manager
+# Python Footlball Manager

-A Python based online Football game.
+PM (Python Manager) is a Python & Flask based online football game.

 ## Features
 You can select a team and play matches in a single or multiplayer mode.